 ONLINE MEMBERSHIP REGISTRATION

-The Summer 2016 Course Catalog is available for download or viewing online as a PDF.
+The Fall 2016 Course Catalog is available for download or viewing online as a PDF.

 The individuals who are drawn to the AIL program as course participants and as study leaders seek continued intellectual challenges but also come with a collective wealth of accumulated knowledge.
 Many have unique skills and professional experience to impart to their peers and thereby provide a ready-made faculty of volunteer study group leaders.
 Courses are non-credit and without exams and are offered over a three to four week or five to eight week period in the summer, fall, winter, and spring.
 The two-hour weekly, morning or afternoon class sessions are held in venues in New London and in surrounding towns.